serpent1neX/ARMA-REMASTERED/README.md

 +AI morale- AI will now panic if being surprise attacked(25% chance), leaving them vulnerable to supressive fire as they struggle to find covers.
 If AI morale drops below 35%, they will attempt to retreat
 That's pretty much it.
 Have a good day

+Edit: I forgot that i also updated the self-interact ACE interface into a non-mouselocked wheel for an easier life.

 # V122(Jan13 2024):

 Massive fucking update!
 Tons of changes, graphics overhaul, 3rd-person focus, performance increase and much more